Information on this page is provided as a service by the City of Livonia in response to resident questions and comments about the COVID-19 pandemic.

 The Michigan Department of Health and Human Services has launched a state hotline for health-related questions regarding COVID-19.
 Call 1-888-535-6136 from 8 a.m. to 5 p.m. every day.

 city of livonia

-Livonia City Hall and all city buildings, including the 16th District Court, will be closed to all residents and visitors through April 14.
-The City will be restricting its staff to perform essential services.
-Please see the video message below from Mayor Maureen Miller Brosnan regarding the closures.
+Livonia City Hall and all city buildings, including the 16th District Court, will be closed to all residents and visitors through June 12.
+The City will be restricting its staff to perform critical services.
+Please see the video messages below from Mayor Maureen Miller Brosnan regarding the closures.

-The City of Livonia closed Livonia’s Jack E. Kirksey Recreation Center, Livonia Public Libraries, the Livonia Senior Center, playgrounds, golf courses and dog park until April 14, in alignment with Gov. Gretchen Whitmer’s Executive Order.
+Also closed are Livonia’s Jack E. Kirksey Recreation Center, Livonia Public Libraries, the Livonia Senior Center, playgrounds, and the Dog Park through June 12, in alignment with Gov. Gretchen Whitmer’s Executive Order.
 The Livonia Senior Center will continue to operate its Senior bus transit programs and host Wayne County’s Meals on Wheels program.

 Below is a list of contact numbers to use during the closures.
 Staff will be limited, so please be patient with us.